 USAID Bureau for Global Health: Office of Maternal, Child Health & Nutrition

-The MCSP Child Health Team and JSI provides the secretariat function of the Child Health Task Force.
+JSI R&T through the USAID Advancing Nutrition project, provides the secretariat function of the Child Health Task Force.
 The Secretariat’s roles and responsibilities include:

 - Supporting the Steering Committee to provide leadership to the Child Health Task Force so it remains relevant to the overall child health agenda.